29 Oct It never gets old…yet.

 People ask me, “How do you stay in the same job for over 30 years?
 Don’t you get tired of it?”

 My answer is always the same, “Absolutely not!”
 Every haircut, every haircolor, is different.
-Even when I’m working with one of my longest client relationships—a client that goes back 30 years with me—each visit is new, and that’s what keeps me engaged and inspired.
+Even after all the years I’ve been a hairdresser, when I’m working with one of my longest client relationships—a client that goes back 30 years with me—each visit is new, and that’s what keeps me engaged and inspired.
 I see the appointment as another opportunity to make my client happy.
 To deepen the human relationship and to give her a haircut she can style at home, that works with her lifestyle/hair type/face shape/styling ability.
 For me, it’s got to be about the client and what she wants and needs.

 I have many clients who want the same cut or color every time.
 This doesn’t get old for me—first, because that’s become their signature style, and they can replicate the styling very well, and it’s one less thing to have to figure out—how to style a new cut—but also because every time I get to cut their hair, I am working on improvements.
 Not only does hair change over the years—curls and waves tighten or loosen, cowlicks move—but I still take classes and watch cutting videos to learn new ways of doing things.
 Continuing to learn and be inspired by education keeps the spark alive for me and helps me be more inspired in my cutting.